naninovel/docs/docs/support/index.md

 ### Support Plan

-Support Plan subscription provides access to the `#support` channel on our Discord server, where we directly addresses the requests.
+Support Plan subscription provides access to the `#support` channel on our Discord server, where we directly address the requests.
 Additionally, it grants access to the engine sources, samples project and UPM repository allowing to install latest stable and preview releases directly from GitHub.

 A free one-year subscription is included when you register your Naninovel license for the first time, after which it has to be renewed.
 Manage your subscription on the account dashboard: [account.naninovel.com/support](https://account.naninovel.com/support).